jasonbrianhall/midi_player/README.md

     └── title-screen.mid
 ```

+## Sound Character: FM Synthesis vs. Sample-Based Synthesis

+### OPL3 FM Synthesis Sound
+The OPL3 FM synthesis used in these projects produces a distinctive retro sound characteristic of 1990s PC gaming and demo scene music.
+Unlike modern sample-based synthesizers, OPL3 generates sounds through mathematical frequency modulation, creating:

+- A "chiptune-like" quality reminiscent of classic DOS games
+- Clear, bright tones with distinctive artificial character
+- Unique timbre that's immediately recognizable as "AdLib" or "Sound Blaster"
+- Crisp, digital sound with limited dynamic range
+- Characteristic "metallic" quality for many instruments
+- Simple yet charming percussion sounds

+### Comparison with FluidSynth
+In contrast, FluidSynth and other modern sample-based synthesizers:
+- Use recorded audio samples of real instruments
+- Produce more realistic, natural instrument sounds
+- Have greater dynamic range and expressive capabilities
+- Sound more like a professional MIDI orchestra or band
+- Require much more memory (SoundFonts can be hundreds of MB)
+- Lack the nostalgic "retro gaming" character

+The OPL3 synthesis in these projects is intentionally designed to recreate the sound of early PC gaming and music production rather than realistic instrument reproduction.
+This gives MIDI files played through these tools a distinctive retro gaming aesthetic that many find appealing for its nostalgic qualities.

 ## Limitations

 - FM synthesis is not sample-based, so instruments won't sound exactly like their real counterparts